kessler/forkraft/README.md

 - *master*            - optional, will be fired after forking code, can be a function or a javascript filename

 - *reforkOnDeath*     - optional, whether to refork processes when a worker dies, defaults to true

 - *workersToCoresRatio* - optional, workers to cores ratio expressed in numerical notation (i.e 0.5 = 50% of the cores etc.), default is 1 (100%).
 In any case there will always be a minimum of one worker.
 Values over 100% are acceptable and will spawn more workers than cores.
 The calculation will round the result down (i.e on a system with 5 cores, 0.5 will be rounded down to 2)

-- *workersCount*        - optional, en explicit number of worker to start, this will override workersToCoresRatio. as with workerstoCoresRation a minumum of 1 worker is enforced.
+- *workersCount*        - optional, en explicit number of worker to start, this will override workersToCoresRatio.
+A workerstoCoresRation a minumum of 1 worker is enforced.

 - *workerDeathCallback* - optional, a callback to invoke on worker death. specifying this param will override reforkOnDeath behavior.

 - *env* 				- optional, environment of the worker